margauxlep/project-clezemath/index.md

 ## Are quotes about guns correlated to shooting occurences?

-insert interactive bar chart with quotes/fatalities over time
+insert interactive bar chart with quotes/fatalities over time insert correlation information

+## What features are likely to influence the reaction?

 ## Mass shootings map by reaction score